determined-ai/determined/docs/model-dev-guide/prepare-container/set-environment-images.rst

 If you need to add additional customization to the training environment, review the :ref:`custom-env` page.

-For details on using ROCm-enabled images, including our ROCm 6.1 images with DeepSpeed support for MI300x users, see our :ref:`AMD ROCm Support documentation <rocm-support>`.
+For details on using AMD ROCm-enabled images, including our ROCm 6.1 images with DeepSpeed support for MI300x users, see our :ref:`AMD ROCm Support documentation <rocm-support>`.